info442-spr22/g-team/DOCS/Codeline.md

      - `page`
        - `Landing`
          - `Landing.jsx`
-         - `Landing.module.css`
+         - `Landing.module.css`: Only add a .module.css file if needed
          - `Landing.test.js`: Note the inclusion of a test script for each page.
 This will hold integration tests
-       - `WithNavBar`: This is the wrapper for all pages that have a Nav Bar.
-This way, we don't have to put the Nav Bar at the top of every page manually.
-The App.tsx routes are where you will find how it wraps, but you'll also have to understand react-router-dom to really get it
-         - `WithNavBar.jsx`
-         - `WithNavBar.module.css`: Only add a .module.css file if needed
-         - `WithNavBar.test.jsx`
        - `...`
      - `resources`
        - `images`